pitosalas/cleancont/output/2023-01-26-laurence-tratt-distinguishing-an-interpreter-from-a-compiler.md

 ---
 title: "Laurence Tratt: Distinguishing an Interpreter from a Compiler"
-subtitle: "[ Laurence Tratt: Distinguishing an Interpreter from a Compiler]( https://tratt.net/laurie/blog/2023..."
+subtitle: "Laurence Tratt: Distinguishing an Interpreter from a Compiler"
 category: "1"
 tags: []
 date: "2023-01-26"